 Mulberries are fruits from my childhood.
-Mum has a large upside down mulberry tree in her front garden.
-It came in handy when I had silk worms as the leaves were perfect food for the worms.
-Dad hated it as the birds got a bit fruity and redecorated the drive rather unpleasantly!
+Mum has a large mulberry tree in her front garden and it came in handy when I had silk worms, as the leaves were perfect food for them.
+Dad disliked the mulberry tree as the birds got a bit fruity and decorated the drive rather unpleasantly!

 - 150g caster sugar

 - 4 eggs

 - finely grated zest and juice of 1 lemon